dnagir/approache/source/_posts/2012-03-04-migrating-from-blogger-to-octopress.markdown

 So how to actually migrate?
 --------------------------
-I would split it into 2 larger steps:
+I would split it into the following larger steps:

 1. Preparation.
 2. Deployment.